1993 World Trade Center bombing: Investigations

-Salameh's arrest led police to the apartment of Abdul Rahman Yasin at 40 Pamrapo Avenue in Jersey City, New Jersey, which Yasin was sharing with his mother, in the same building as Ramzi Yousef's apartment.
+Salameh's arrest led police to the apartment of Abdul Rahman Yasin at 40 Pamrapo Avenue in Jersey City, New Jersey, which Yasin was sharing with his mother, the same building as Ramzi Yousef's apartment.
 Yasin was taken to the FBI's Newark field office in Newark, New Jersey, and was then released.
 The next day, he flew back to Iraq, via Amman, Jordan.
 Yasin was later indicted for the attack, and in 2001 he was placed on the initial list of the FBI Most Wanted Terrorists, on which he remains today.
 He disappeared before the U.S. coalition invasion, Operation Iraqi Freedom, in 2003.

 The capture of Salameh and Yasin led authorities to Ramzi Yousef's apartment, where they found bomb-making materials and a business card from Mohammed Jamal Khalifa.
 Khalifa was arrested on December 14, 1994, and was deported to Jordan by the INS on May 5, 1995.
 He was acquitted by a Jordanian court and lived as a free man in Saudi Arabia until he was killed in 2007.
 In 2002, it was made public that Yasin, the only person involved in the bombing who was never convicted by US authorities, was being held as a prisoner on the outskirts of Baghdad, Iraq since 1994.
 When journalist Lesley Stahl interviewed him there for a segment on 60 Minutes on May 23, 2002, Yasin appeared in prison pajamas and handcuffs.
 Yasin has not been seen or heard from since the interview.
 He was not located during the 2003 invasion of Iraq.